Surgeon Reviews, Ratings and Patient Testimonials

 How do fake negative or bad reviews happen?

 Some reviews are simply fake and the review website has flawed systems to allow these.
-Other reviews are from genuine patients who have had an excellent result but are dissatisfied because they had unrealistic expectations of what plastic surgery could achieve for them.
+Other reviews are from genuine patients who have had an excellent result but are unhappy because they had unrealistic expectations of what plastic surgery could achieve for them.
 This group may attempt to attack or hurt their surgeon by posting multiple bad reviews under different fake names.

 Genuine Negative Reviews and Feedback